Dr Claire Witham

 Claire leads the Volcanic and Chemical group, which contributes to Atmospheric Dispersion Research and Response in the Atmospheric Dispersion and Air Quality Team.
-The group's focus is on research in the field of atmospheric dispersion and the development and application of the Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME) for emergency response events including industrial fires and volcanic eruptions.
+The group's focus is on research in the field of atmospheric dispersion and the development and application of the Met Office's Met Office Dispersion Model (NAME) for emergency response events including industrial fires and volcanic eruptions.
 Examples of such events include the eruptions in Iceland of Eyjafjallajokull in 2010 and Grimsvotn in 2011.
 This work is essential to the activities of many UK and international organisations.

 Claire's own research focuses on improving the representation of volcanic eruptions in dispersion models, which involves collaboration with many Universities and Institutions.
 Claire is currently leading work under the EU FP7 project FUTUREVOLC, which is led by the University Of Iceland.

 Claire joined the Met Office in 2005 and worked in Atmospheric Dispersion Research developing air quality and trace gas modelling in the NAME model.
 In 2009 she moved to the Met Office Hadley Centre to work as a Climate services consultant on climate change impacts for national and international government departments.
 During this time Claire was involved in a range of high-profile climate science projects for the UK Government including Impacts of 'high-end' climate change for the Foreign and Commonwealth Office and the Foresight "International Dimension of Climate Change" project.
 She also led a regional climate modelling workshop using the Met Office's PRECIS (Providing Regional Climates for Impacts Studies) system to build in-country capacity in Climate modelling in Bangladesh.

 In 2011 Claire moved back to Atmospheric Dispersion Research following the Eyjafjallajokull eruption the previous year.
 Her work focused on the development of the representation of volcanic ash and eruption plumes in the Met Office atmospheric dispersion model.
 This included improving the underpinning science through collaboration with many UK and international research groups.